napari/docs/docs/plugins/virtual_environment_docs/2-deploying-your-plugin.md

 ## PyPI and Anaconda
+PyPI and Anaconda are two options for how you distribute your package and allow your users to more easily find and install it.
 Try to deploy to both!
-But for now, try to at least use pip.
-You can always also provide your users with manual installation instructions (e.g. if you want to use conda or have specific dependencies).
+But for now, try to at least use PyPI.
+You can always also provide your users with manual installation instructions (e.g. if you want them to use `conda` or have specific dependencies).

 ### Package formats (PyPI)
 **sdist** means source distribution.
 An **sdist** includes all of the files that are required to *build* your package.
 An **sdist** may require specific additional software (e.g. compilers) to actually build.